(For instructors and interested students)

 Why "Reasoned Writing?"

 "Reasoned Writing" (RW) and "A Framework for Scientific Papers" (AFSP) are intended to help students more clearly reason and communicate.

-Instead of logic and probability, students (and even many professionals) often rely on biased guesses to make conclusions (Tversky and Kahneman, 1974).
+Instead of logic and probability, people often rely on biased guesses to make conclusions (Tversky and Kahneman, 1974).
 However, clear and systematic reasoning is an important component of the scientific method and scientific communication (Platt, 1964; Boell and Hovorka, 2019).
 For students, using the scientific method involves active learning that integrates skill and content learning (Michael, 2006).
 The challenge of scientific discovery facilitates "transformational" education, where both instructors and students collaborate to make discoveries (Full et al., 2015; Slavich and Zimbardo, 2012).
 Therefore, opportunities to discuss and use systematic reasoning and the scientific method can be an important part of science education.

 However, some areas of science education (e.g. Biology) often focus on rote learning, with relatively fewer opportunities for students to practice higher-level analytical and evaluative thinking (Zheng et al., 2008; Arum and Roksa, 2010).
 Therefore, some science curricula may benefit from using the scientific method in more class activities.
 The RW and AFSP modules seek to help instructors and students apply scientific reasoning and methods to a specific aspect of science: written and spoken communication.

 Scientific communication applies reasoning to an important practical application.